Sundrew2013/DATA-ANALYSIS-PROJECT-ON-EXCEL/README.md

       =CORREL(RatingRange,DiscountRange)
      The answer= 0.110992008
 Interpretation of the correlation coefficient

 Close to 1: Strong positive correlation (higher rating= higher discount)

-close to -1: Strong negative correlation (higher rating = lower discount)
+Close to -1: Strong negative correlation (higher rating = lower discount)

-close to 0: Weak or no correlation
+Close to 0: Weak or no correlation

 In this case, it is a weak positive correlation.